nielsenjared/nielsenjared.github.io/content/blog/learn-fast-make-things/index.md

 We can boil it down to two factors:

-* the resolution is too ambitious or too ambiguous or both
+* the resolution is too ambtious or too ambiguous or both

 * the resolution focuses on product, not process